-Likewise it is important to keep this in mind – you want your angel investors to earn a great reward from investing in your company.
-They are taking a big risk on you and your venture and should be rewarded.
+Likewise, it is vital to keep this in mind – you want your angel investors to earn a great reward from investing in your company.
+They are taking a considerable risk on you and your venture and should be rewarded.

 Also, remember that “closing the deal” may be getting referrals to other angels and not a cash transaction.
-Be thankful of these referrals as referrals are the root of most deals.
+Be thankful for these referrals, as referrals are the root of most deals.

 Before closing a deal, angel investors (and particularly angel investor groups) will complete what’s known as due diligence, which is a deeper investigation into the details of the business.
 Preparing for due diligence beforehand will help speed this process.